What is Value at Risk (VaR)?

 3. Monte Carlo Method

-Under this method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in value for each scenario, and then calculating the VAR according to the worst losses.
+Under the Monte Carlo method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in value for each scenario, and then calculating the VaR according to the worst losses.
 This method is suitable for a great range of risk measurement problems, especially when dealing with complicated factors.
 It assumes that there is a known probability distribution for risk factors.

-This is the amount of additional risk that is added by a new investment in the portfolio.
-MVAR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.
+The marginal value at risk (MVaR) method is the amount of additional risk that is added by a new investment in the portfolio.
+MVaR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.
 An investment may individually have a high Value at Risk, but if it is negatively correlated with the portfolio, it may contribute a relatively much lower amount of risk to the portfolio than its standalone risk.

 Incremental Value at Risk